 - Obasi Davis, 17, Berkeley High School – 2013 Poet Laureate

 - Stephanie Yun, 18, Skyline High School – 2012 Poet Laureate

 About the Youth Poet Laureate Program

-Initiated by Oakland Public Library and Youth Speaks in 2012, the Youth Poet Laureate program is coordinated by a volunteer committee representing Oakland’s leading arts, education and community organizations.
+Presented by Oakland Public Library, Youth Speaks and Pro Arts, the Youth Poet Laureate program is supported by more than dozen community partners representing Oakland’s leading arts, education and community organizations.
 Scholarship funding is provided by the John diTargiani Fund at Youth Speaks and the Friends of the Oakland Public Library.
 Scholarship administration and academic support is provided by ScholarMatch.

-Community Partners: ProArts Gallery, Oakland School for the Arts, Mills College, Generations Literary Journal, Youth Radio, Oakland Unified School District, Write-to-Read and Alameda County Library, California Poets in the Schools, EastSide Arts Alliance, and The Institute for Sustainable Economic, Educational, and Environmental Design.
+Community Partners: Oakland School for the Arts, Mills College, Generations Literary Journal, Youth Radio, Oakland Unified School District, Write-to-Read and Alameda County Library, California Poets in the Schools, Chapter 510 (a made-in-Oakland literacy and writing project), and BeastCrawl.

 About Obasi Davis (2013 Winner)

 “Mr. Davis is a master of the deep breath, ancestral, scarred, ‘staring into a fire.’ …With the humanity-voice of Gwendolyn Brooks, the long-jeweled line of Ginsberg and his own Obasi magic, here stands a giant poeta in the making – for the people of Oakland and the world.” – Juan Felipe Herrera, Poet Laureate of California